 What happens if a request is made and then the user is revoked?

-Revoked users do not have access to Account Recovery, which is currently only available for Dashlane Business users.
+Revoked users do not have access to Account Recovery, which is currently only available for business users.

 Account Recovery requires users to change their Master Password.
 Any time a user’s Master Password is changed, all previously authenticated devices must be re-authenticated for security reasons.

 Account Recovery allows admins to help users recover their accounts.
 We understand some users may prefer to not have this option.
 For privacy reasons, we allow users to opt out for their account.
 Users can opt back in at a later time if they choose.

 How can admins know which users have disabled Account Recovery?